carltonlab/bioinfo/README.md

-# sequencedistance
+# bioinfo
+Tools for bioinformatics made in the Carlton lab

+##sequencedistance
-Finding the distance to a given feature for a given genome sequence motif
+###Finding the distance to a given feature for a given genome sequence motif

-## Purpose: to be able to quickly assess the disposition of sequence motifs towards genome features such as start codons, TSS, 3' UTRs, etc
+### Purpose: to be able to quickly assess the disposition of sequence motifs towards genome features such as start codons, TSS, 3' UTRs, etc

 Motivation: we are interested in sequence repeats that correlate with high CO-recombination (e.g., ATTTGCCGATTTGCCG).
 These are non-randomly placed in the genome at large scale (high in arms, low in centers.)